Tencent details how its MOBA-playing AI system beats 99.81% of human opponents

 The AI’s Elo score, derived from a system for calculating the relative skill levels of players in zero-sum games, unsurprisingly increased steadily with training, the coauthors note.
 It became relatively stable within 80 hours, according to the researchers, and within just 30 hours it began to defeat the top 1% of human Honor of Kings players.

-The system executes actions via the AI model every 133 milliseconds, or about the response time of a top-amateur player.
-Five players professional players were invited to play against it, including “QGhappy.Hurt,” “WE.762,” “TS.NuanYang,” “QGhappy.Fly, eStarPro.Ca,” as well as a “diversity” of players attending the ChinaJoy 2019 conference in Shanghai between August 2 and August 5.
+The system executes actions via the AI model every 133 milliseconds, or about the response time of a top amateur player.
+Five professional players — “QGhappy.Hurt,” “WE.762,” “TS.NuanYang,” “QGhappy.Fly,” and “eStarPro.Ca,” — were invited to play against it, as well as a “diversity” of players attending the ChinaJoy 2019 conference in Shanghai between August 2 and August 5.

-The researchers note that despite eStarPro.Cat’s prowess with mage-type heroes, the AI achieved five kills per game but was killed itself only 1.33 times on average.
+The researchers note that despite eStarPro.Cat’s prowess with mage-type heroes, the AI achieved five kills per game and was killed only 1.33 times per game on average.
 In public matches, its win rate was 99.81% over 2,100 matches, and five of the eight AI-controlled heroes managed a 100% win rate.

+They’re far from the only ones whose AI beat human players — DeepMind’s AlphaStar beat 99.8% of human StarCraft 2 players, while OpenAI Five’s OpenAI Five framework defeated a professional team twice in public matches.

 The Tencent researchers say that they plan to make both their framework and algorithms open source in the near future, toward the goal of fostering research on complex games like Honor of Kings.
-They’re far from the only ones who plan to or who have already done such — DeepMind’s AlphaStar beat 99.8% of human StarCraft 2 players, while OpenAI Five’s OpenAI Five framework defeated a professional team twice in public matches.